Johan Cruyff: World Cup 1974

+Euro 1976

+Between 1974 and 1976, the Netherlands played successfully in the qualifying rounds for the 1976 European Championship, in which four teams participated.
+Michels had been replaced by George Knobel, who submitted unconditionally to Cruyff and gave him free rein.
+In response to Cruyff's dominance, PSV players Jan van Beveren and Willy van der Kuylen retired from the national team.
+Before Euro 1976, Cruyff again initiated negotiations with the federation regarding bonuses and sponsorship contracts, which dragged on and on and completely overshadowed the sporting aspect.
+The federation and the Cruyff/Knobel duo were also at odds over the Chef d'équipe.
+The match against Czechoslovakia was actually intended by the self-confident Dutch as merely a warm-up before a rematch against Germany, but turned out to be completely different.
+The Czechs disrupted the Dutch rhythm and took an early lead.
+In the end, it was a clear defeat.
+Cruyff left before the third-place match to undergo knee surgery in Barcelona.

 After 1976

 Cruyff retired from international football in October 1977, having helped the national team qualify for the upcoming World Cup.
 Without him, the Netherlands finished runners-up in the World Cup again.
 Initially, there were two rumours as to his reason for missing the 1978 World Cup: either he missed it for political reasons (a military dictatorship was in power in Argentina at that time), or that his wife dissuaded him from playing.
 In 2008, Cruyff stated to the journalist Antoni Bassas in Catalunya Ràdio that he and his family were subject to a kidnap attempt in Barcelona a year before the tournament, and that this had caused his retirement.
 "To play a World Cup you have to be 200% okay, there are moments when there are other values in life."